spannozzo/kalah-6/readme.md

 ## Description

-Mancala / Kalah REST game with six tokens for each pits, instead of four.
+Mancala / Kalah REST game with six tokens for each pit, instead of four of the classic versions.

 ## Getting Started